clicepfl/website/README.md

 Important note: If your UID/GID is not `1000`, you need to export them as `USER_ID`/`GROUP_ID` environment variables for the containers to work.
 See [`.env.example`](.env.example).

+Afterwards, refer to this [document](directus/README.md) to setup a local Directus instance.

 ## Development

 The development is done in the `/app` directory for the website, or from Directus admin UI, on `http://localhost/directus`.